kemayo/deviantart_backup/README.md

 # DeviantArt Backup

 A backup script for DeviantArt.
+It'll save your deviations, journals, and statuses.

 # Install